8 - 10 Forsyth Street - The Harper Building

-It is thought that the residence located at 8 Forsyth Street, was built by Josiah WiIliam Pearce a few years prior to his marriage to Bessie Bramley.
-Josiah W. Pearce's daughter, Jane Almira married Frank Newton Marett and they also lived at this residence in 1908.
+It is thought that a residence located at 8 Forsyth Street, was built by Josiah WiIliam Pearce a few years prior to his marriage to Bessie Bramley.
+(1877 or 78) Josiah W. Pearce's daughter, Jane Almira married Frank Newton Marett and they also lived at the same residence in 1908.

 In 1910, Charles McWilliams and his wife, Susan Sullivan lived at this residence.
 On May 24, 1914, the residence of Charles and Susan McWilliams burnt to the ground.
 Shortly after the fire, the couple rebuilt a new red brick residence on the same site.